 In Bubion the Alpujarra House Museum is a typical home just off the main square.
 (Plaza de la Iglesia)

-Inside there are pieces of furniture from the turn of the century, agricultural implements in the barn and antique ceramcs.
+Inside there are pieces of furniture from the turn of the century, agricultural implements in the barn and antique ceramics.
 This home was lived in until just a few years ago when the town hall opened it up with all the contents so visitors can see a day in the life of the local alpujarra family.

 Built in the 16th century and modified over the centuries visiting gives a unique insight into village life centuries ago.